ktoso/rx-wiki/Implementing-Your-Own-Operators.md

 If your operator is designed to *originate* an Observable, rather than to transform or react to a source Observable, use the [`create( )`](Creating-Observables#wiki-create) method rather than trying to implement `Observable` manually.
 Otherwise, follow the instructions below.

-## Chaining Your Custom Operators with Standard RxJava Operators
+If your operator is designed to transform the items emitted by a source Observable, follow the instructions under _Transformational Operators_ below.
+If your operator is designed to alter the source Observable as a whole, follow the instruction under _Compositional Operators_ below.

+(**Note:** in Xtend, a Groovy-like language, you can implement your operators as _extension methods_ and can thereby chain them directly without using the methods described on this page.
+See [RxJava and Xtend](http://mnmlst-dvlpr.blogspot.de/2014/07/rxjava-and-xtend.html) for details.)

+# Compositional Operators

 The following example shows how you can use the `lift( )` operator to chain your custom operator (in this example: `myOperator`) alongside standard RxJava operators like `ofType` and `map`:
 ```groovy
 fooObservable = barObservable.ofType(Integer).map({it*2}).lift(new myOperator<T>()).map({"transformed by myOperator: " + it});
 ```
 The following section shows how you form the scaffolding of your operator so that it will work correctly with `lift( )`.

-(**Note:** in Xtend, a Groovy-like language, you can implement your operators as _extension methods_ and can thereby chain them directly without using the `lift( )` operator.
-See [RxJava and Xtend](http://mnmlst-dvlpr.blogspot.de/2014/07/rxjava-and-xtend.html) for details.)

 # Implementing Your Operator